Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: User Study and Real-World Adoption

-After the participants complete the tasks, we ask them to fill out a survey with seven questions: (1) time taken to write assertions (in minutes with a timer); (2) ease of writing assertions using \tool's APIs (1 = very difficult, 5 = very easy); (3) whether cell-level assertions better capture developer assumptions compared to notebooks without them (Yes/No); (4) usefulness of automatically generated assertions (1 = not useful, 5 = very useful); (5) willingness to integrate \tool into their Jupyter Notebook workflow (Yes/No); and (6) intuitiveness of using \tool with Pytest (1 = not intuitive, 5 = very intuitive).
-(7) Readability of the Jupyter Notebook with hide/show assertions feature (1 = poor readability, 5 = very good readability).
-The survey also included a text box for general feedback.
+After completing the tasks, we asked participants to fill out a survey with 7 questions: (1) time taken to write assertions (in minutes with a timer); (2) ease of writing assertions using \tool's APIs (1 = very difficult, 5 = very easy); (3) whether \tool's \cellscoped assertions better capture developer assumptions compared to notebooks without them (Yes/No); (4) usefulness of automatically generated assertions (1 = not useful, 5 = very useful); (5) willingness to integrate \tool into their Jupyter Notebook workflow (Yes/No); (6) intuitiveness of using \tool with Pytest (1 = not intuitive, 5 = very intuitive); and (7) readability of the Jupyter Notebook with hide/show assertions feature (1 = poor, 5 = very good).

 \mypara{Study Results} On average, participants spent $7.9$ minutes manually writing the assertions.
-The average rating for the convenience of manually writing assertions using \tool's APIs was $3.94$.
+The average rating for manually writing assertions using \tool's APIs was $3.94$.
 This suggests that while \tool's APIs are useful, coming up with assertions manually might be challenging for users.
-All participants agreed that the notebook with cell-level assertions provided a better sense of developer assumptions in the notebook than without them.
-Participants found the \tool's automatically generated assertions very useful (average rating $4.24$, minimum $3$).
-Sixteen out of seventeen participants said that they would like to integrate \tool into their workflow.
-Finally, the participants found \tool's interface very intuitive (average score $4.3$).
-As for the readability of the notebook, the average score is $4.7$, suggesting that the hide/show feature is highly effective in improving the readability of notebooks with NBTest assertions.
-Specifically, one of the developers rated the tool highly, with an average score of $4.8$ across all questions.
-Overall, our conclusion from the user study was that notebook users found \tool's interface intuitive and useful, and also appreciated the usefulness of \tool's generated assertions.
+All participants agreed that the notebook with \cellscoped assertions provided a better sense of developer assumptions in the notebook than without them.
+Participants found \toolgen's generated assertions very useful (avg. rating $4.24$, minimum $3$).
+16 participants said that they would like to integrate \tool into their workflow.
+Finally, the participants found \tool's interface very intuitive (avg. score $4.3$).
+The average readability score was $4.7$, suggesting that the hide/show feature is highly effective in improving the readability of \tool's assertions.
+Overall, we conclude that notebook users found \tool's interface intuitive and its assertions useful.